Hermit crabs have various bright and vibrant shades, but their colors can suddenly change.

 These names, while colloquial, give you a good idea of what color a hermit crab should be.
 However, a hermit crab may have a more generic moniker.
 For example, a popular pet breed in the U.S. is the Coenobita compressus (also known as the Ecuadoran hermit crab).

 Hermit crabs are a deep and vibrant color.
 The exoskeleton of a hermit crab is white, but this should be covered by bright and colorful skin.
 The paler a hermit crab looks, the more likely they’re unhealthy.

-However, healthy hermit crabs should enjoy a deep coloring, whatever their natural hue.
+However, healthy hermit crabs should have a deep coloring, regardless of their natural hue.

 Should Hermit Crabs Be A Uniform Color?